cybercongress/cybercongress/ecosystem/Cyber Homestead doc.md

 First of all - you are not obliged to anything.
 But if you understand the purpose of cyber, then the more tokens you will have, the more options open up to you in regards to search, building the knowledge graph and creating the new Great Web.
 Cyber is a decentralized google, for provable and relevant answers that you can be a part of.
 </details>

-### cyber~Congress's + seed investors pot
+### cyber~Congress's + seed donors pot
-The pot that cyber~Congress accounts for is dependent on dynamic parameters.
-It can be broken into 2 categories:
+The pot of cyber\~Congress can be broken into 2 categories:

 - Any self-funded funds from team members and/or inventors
-- Donated ATOMs during seed, takeoff, etc donation rounds
+- Donated ATOMs during takeoff, etc donation rounds

-- Up to 6.4% of CYB tokens to the DAO, dependent on the donated ATOMs during takeoff round (the more donated, the smaller the pot)
+- 4% of CYB tokens to the DAO (+any left over CYB tokens from the disciplines that are dependent on the doantions)
 - Up to 3.2% of CYB tokens to the inventors, dependent on the donated ATOMs during takeoff round (the more donated, the smaller the pot)

-The pot of seed investors is also dynamic.
-It depends on the donations during takeoff round and can be up to 6.4% of CYB tokens.
+The pot of seed donors is equal to 4% of CYB tokens.

-Please note, that the more ATOMs there are donated the LOWER the above mentioned pots become.
-At most, the 3 pots can sum up to 16%, at lowest they can sum up to 10%.

 **Vital** cyber~Congress and seed investors are NOT the same entity, however some people might overcross.
 We are publishing these numbers, solely, for transparency!

 In other words, up to 97 TTHC (the governance token) is allocated to inventors, team members, including [possible incentives](https://github.com/cybercongress/congress/blob/master/teams/incentives.md) and to seed donators.

-Those THC tokens can (and most likely will) be vested for the period of cyber~Acution to receive an equal amount of CYB tokens.
-This means that cyber~Congress might posses between 9-10% (including incentives) of CYB and THC tokens.
+Those THC tokens can (and most likely will) be vested for the period of cyber~Acution to receive a proportional amount of CYB tokens.
 This does not include any personal pots acquired by inventors or DAO members, as this is virtually impossible to account for unless the DAO members will disclose this information.

 From those funds, a certain portion will be allocated towards the creation of [cyber~FundClassic](https://github.com/cybercongress/congress/blob/master/ecosystem/ELI-5%20FAQ.md#who-are-cyberfundclassic), which will be a for-profit DAO responsible for finding teams that develop cyber and fund them with initial bags.